cocomhwa/my_settings/README.md

-# my_settings
+# settings
-my settings are included.
+settings are included.
 by cocomwha
 -supported by eastriver